qtepics/qtepics.github.io/environment_variables.md

 ### QEGUI_CAQTDM_CONTEXT_MENU

-When caQtDm is integrated into QEGui, this environmnet variable controls whether the caQtDm widgets using their native contect menu or the EPICS Qt standard context menu.
+When caQtDm is integrated into QEGui, this environment variable controls whether the caQtDm widgets use their native context menu or the EPICS Qt standard context menu.
 Set this variable to "1", "TRUE" or "YES" to select this feature.

-<font size="-1">Last updated: Wed Feb  5 17:59:44 AEDT 2020</font>
+<font size="-1">Last updated: Sat Feb  8 14:33:39 AEDT 2020</font>
 <br>